onlyquake/xonotic-wiki/overkill-tutorial.md

 Every player has the same three weapons.
 You don't have to collect them and you also have infinite ammo.
 The only thing you have to care about is to choose the right weapon for a task and timing the reloads.

-- Vortex (Long distance, very precise) this is the main weapon, it instantly hits what it's aimed at
-- Shotgun (point blank weapon with large spread) this deals quite a lot of damage in short range, but has a large spread rendering it mostly useless for longer distances it can however be used to slow down approaching enemies
+- Vortex (also called nex, long distance, perfectly precise)
+  - the main weapon, good in almost every situation
+- Shotgun (close range, with spread)
+  - more damage than vortex but only in short range
+  - faster rate of fire
+  - slows enemies down - shoot them when they're jumping across a chasm to make them fall
-- Machine Gun (mid-range weapon with a bit of spread) the spread increases gradually, so it's best to shoot salvoes in quick succession instead of keeping the trigger pulled also slows enemies down
+- Machine Gun (also knows as uzi, mid-range weapon with a bit of spread)
+  - spread increases gradually, so shoot short bursts
+  - also slows enemies down
+  - can deal small amounts of damage through walls

+Never reload in the middle of a fight.
+Switch to a different gun.
+It's much faster.

 Super Weapons
 -------------

 Those weapons have to be picked up and are only available on some maps.

 - Heavy Machine Gun
 this is basically the machine gun - only it's bigger, faster, has a larger ammo capacity and is even more powerful point at general direction of enemy, pull the trigger, enemy dead